 PART 1: ONGOING, LARGER FALL FESTIVALS AND CORN MAZES (with many activities)

-These places are good for when you want to get the most “bang for your buck” because of the multitude of activities they offer; places where you could spend several hours (if not the whole day!).
+These places are good for when you want to get the most “bang for your buck” because of the multitude of activities they offer; places where you could spend several hours (if not the whole day!); some places are open all year round.
 All have pumpkin patches.
 Detailed descriptions for these are at the end of this page.

 - daily 10/1-10/31 – Great Country Farms Fall Harvest Festival, 9 am-6 pm